braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/deep_linking.md

 To handle deeplinks when using Jetpack Compose with NavHost:

-1. Ensure that the Activity that handles the deeplink is registered in the Android Manifest.
+1. Ensure that the activity handling your deeplink is registered in the Android Manifest.
     ```xml
     <activity
       ...